twinleaf/twinleaf-rust/README.md

-# Twinleaf I/O Tool in Rust
+# Twinleaf I/O Tools in Rust

+This repository contains a set of tools that are useful for working with Twinleaf quantum sensors and accessories.

-This tool connects to a Twinleaf sensor attached to a serial port.
-The primary tool is the proxy, which makes the sensor available via ethernet:
+The primary tool is the proxy, which makes the device available via ethernet:

-		tio-tool proxy
+		tio-proxy --auto

-when there are more than one serial port available, it is necessary to specify the port
+When there are more than one serial port available, it is necessary to specify the port

-		[linux]> tio-tool proxy -r /dev/ttyACM0
+		[linux]> tio-proxy -r /dev/ttyACM0
-		[macOS]> tio-tool proxy -r /dev/cu.usbserialXXXXXX
+		[macOS]> tio-proxy -r /dev/cu.usbserialXXXXXX
-		[wsl1] > tio-tool proxy -r COM3
+		[wsl1] > tio-proxy -r COM3

-There is also a simple RPC function:
+With the proxy running, a set of tools can be used on the data stream.

+Logging data:

+		tio-tool log

+Issuing commands:

-		tio-tool rpc "dev.name"
+		tio-tool rpc dev.name

+And a variety of additional useful functions.

 ## Installation